How Do I Reserve a Study Room?

 What does “My Quota” mean?

 So the study rooms are available to as many law students as need them, each student is allowed to reserve four hours of study room time (in up to two hour blocks) each day.
 Once that quota is reached, you will not be able to make any reservations on your own.
+Additionally, multiple reservations by a law student for the same room must either fall immediately one after another or have a minimum of one hour between reservations.
 If there is study room availability and you want more time, feel free to come to the circulation desk of the law library on the fifth floor, where we can review reservations and give you extra time if possible.
 Why are some reservations in red and others in green?
 A red reservation means that the key is not checked out for that reservation.
 A green one means that the key has already been checked out.
 This is a good way to see if your study group already has the key or if someone made a reservation and did not pick up the key in time.

 How far in advance can I reserve a study room?